-Often drivers are unaware that the Department of Driver Services (“DDS”) has suspended or cancelled their license.
+Often drivers are unaware that the Department of Driver Services (“DDS”) has suspended or canceled their license.
 Although the DDS sends out suspension notices in the mail, the notice is easily overlooked and disregarded or in some cases is not delivered to the current address.
 The unfortunate result is that a driver is first made aware of the suspended license while he is being arrested during a routine traffic stop.

 The most common reason a driver’s license is suspended is because of a failure to appear suspension – also known as an “FTA” suspension.
-Usually this occurs when a driver has received a basic traffic ticket, i.e., speeding, and forgets to go to court.
+Usually, this occurs when a driver has received a basic traffic ticket, i.e., speeding, and forgets to go to court.

 Courts will routinely issue an FTA notice to DDS and as a result, DDS will suspend your license.
 This is the most basic type of suspension and can usually be cleared up fairly quickly by speaking with a lawyer familiar with the court that issued the FTA.

 You may also be able to resolve the matter yourself – without the assistance of an attorney – by contacting the court clerk and getting step-by-step instructions as to what is required in that court to lift the FTA.
 Occasionally, depending on the court, all that you have to do is pay an FTA fine (usually around $100) and sign for a new court date for the ticket that you had originally received.

 If the missed court date was fairly recent, you may be able to resolve the matter before DDS is notified of the suspension.
 In those instances, you may not have to follow up with DDS – although it would be prudent to continue to check the status of your license regularly for a few weeks after resolving the ticket with the court.
 However, if DDS receives the court’s FTA notification then you need to make sure you take the proper steps to make sure your license is reactivated as “valid” by DDS.